carlstrand-ref/photils/README.md

 ### ![](images/exposure.png) Exposure Calculator

-Set your aperture, ISO and exposure time and let this this module have your exposure value being calculated.
+Set your aperture, ISO and exposure time and let this module have your exposure value being calculated.

 ### ![](images/depth_of_fields.png) Depth of Field Calculator